waaa/jekyll-now/_posts/2016-07-15-installing-subgit.md

 It said in the output that I could play around with my branches mapping in the main SubGit config file, which lives at **test_git_repo.git/subgit**, the repository that has been just created by **configure** command.
 But I don’t need to do that at this point, I have only trunk at my SVN repository so far.
-Then it said I need to put my credentials to the **passwd** file that stays at the same ‘subgit’ directory, which I did, but I’m not going to post a screenshot here!
+Then it said I need to put my credentials to the **passwd** file that stays at the same **subgit** directory, which I did, but I’m not going to post a screenshot here!
 It’s pretty simple, just a name, couple of spaces and your SVN password.
 There was also something about adding authors there, but honestly nobody wants to commit to my repository apart from me, so I didn’t touch this one.

 And at last!
 It said to run the **install** command.